Where is Gene Therapy Heading?

 In 2019, the U.S. Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research (CDER) approved 48 novel drugs (Advancing Health Through Innovation: New Drug Therapy Approvals 2019.
 FDA CDER January 2020) which is not as many as 2018 but still progressing on a nice upward trend since 2016.

 The one aspect of gene therapy that both Sponsors, regulators, and insurers are presently working through is the cost of these innovative gene therapies and their reimbursement.
-The cost of developing and commercializing gene therapy products needs to be aligned with the regulators, insurers and reimbursement agencies earlier in the product development life-cycle, such as in parallel with achieving clinical proof of concept and maybe as early as pre-IND for a rare genetically defined inherited disease.
-Health regulators and reimbursement agencies need to harmonize and find common ground to provide Sponsor’s advice that is aligned to enable streamlined development of these cell and gene therapy products to produce data that satisfies both agency’s requirements.
-Joint scientific regulatory advice and health technology assessment (HTA) meetings will become a standard milestone meeting in product development.
+The cost of developing and commercializing gene therapy products needs to be aligned with the regulators, insurers, and reimbursement agencies earlier in the product development life-cycle, such as in parallel with achieving clinical proof of concept and maybe as early as pre-IND for a rare genetically defined inherited disease.
+Health regulators and reimbursement agencies need to harmonize and find common ground to provide the Sponsor’s advice that is aligned to enable streamlined development of these cell and gene therapy products to produce data that satisfies both agencies’ requirements.
+Joint scientific regulatory advice and health technology assessment (HTA) meetings will become standard milestone meetings in product development.

 Market access and value will likely take baby steps into this next decade, but I am hopeful that as we approach 2030, new systems and incentives will be in place to allow these innovative, potentially curative therapies to reach those patients in need without the sky-high price tag and bureaucratic obstacles.
 Presently, new pricing and reimbursement paradigms are being proposed and rolled out, Centers for Medicare and Medicaid Services (CMS) issued a final national coverage determination for CAR-T therapies, and large insurers are continuing to work with Sponsors on the amount of coverage and novel payment plans, particularly for Luxtrana and Zolgensma® the two most recently FDA approved gene therapies.